Lapin0t/grothendieck-cern/README.md

 practiced.
 There will be other imperatives linked to our real needs.

-I think that agriculture, stockbreeding, decentralized energy production, medicin of a certain kind, very different from the medicine that prevails today, will come to the fore.
+I think that agriculture, stockbreeding, decentralized energy production, medicine of a certain kind, very different from the medicine that prevails today, will come to the fore.
 It's impossible to say which part purely creative joy will play in these new developments.
 My hope is, it will be a creative development in which there will be no essential difference between